Text and photos: Trude B-J Margel

 “We work with regional member countries to promote blended financing so that businesses that are profitable can work with private-sector financing and our programs can help ensure that their goals and the goals of the unserved are met.”
 Wambui explains, “In this way, we can build integrated solutions and speed up the process that maximizes benefits from innovation in water and sanitation.”’

 Wambui works tirelessly accumulating information on new technologies that will help solve the global challenge and helping to implement these in regions where the need is urgent.
-An important topic to learn more about, in the conversation she and Cinderella’s CEO Gunhild Sjøvik had when they met at The Reinvented Toilet
+An important topic to learn more about, in the conversation she and Cinderella’s Group CEO Gunhild Sjøvik had when they met at The Reinvented Toilet

 Read more about Wambui Gichuri and her work here with the water facility here: https://www.africanwaterfacility.org/en/